 The client says to the nurse, "I wonder if I am considered a drug addict.
 I went to pick up my medication from the drug store and the pharmacist told me that the drug was a controlled substance."
-What is the nurse's best response?
+Which response by the nurse is the most appropriate?

-- 1. "If you continue on this medication for a long time, you will become addicted to it." - 2.
-"You are not an addict, but the Drug Enforcement Agency (DEA) will be watching your prescription drug habits now." - 3.
-"Any drug that has a potential for abuse is considered a controlled substance and is restricted.
-This does not mean the pharmacist will think you are an addict." - 4.
-"Do you think that you are addicted to your medication?"
+1. "If you continue on this medication for a long time, you will become addicted to it."

+2. "You are not an addict, but the Drug Enforcement Agency (DEA) will be watching your prescription drug habits now."

+3. "Any drug that has a potential for abuse is considered a controlled substance and is restricted.
+This does not mean the pharmacist will think you are an addict."

+4. "Do you think that you are addicted to your medication?"

 Rationale 1: Clients can be on controlled substances for various lengths of time without becoming addicted.

-Rationale 2: The DEA does not monitor the prescription drug habits of every client who receives a controlled substance.
+Adams and Urban, Pharmacology: Connections to Nursing Practice, 3e Test Bank Copyright 2016 by Pearson Education, Inc. Rationale 2: The DEA does not monitor the prescription drug habits of every client who receives a controlled substance.